 In tropical areas, it would take more time than you expected.
 Because frequent rain will increase the humidity factor.
 So, it may take more than 4 weeks here.

 Humidity Level In Your Area

-Its double-check procedure.
+It’s double-checked procedure.
 Moisture may exist in the environment or inside the treated wood.
-The humidity level should not exceed 55 %.In the scenario, if moisture hits above 55%, the chances of wood to get damage will increase.
+The humidity level should not exceed 55 %.In the scenario, if moisture hits above 55%, the chances of wood getting damaged will increase.
 Exterior wooden frames and floorboards will swell up.